renesas-rz/meta-renesas-ai/README.md

 project requirements.

-At this point in time the only AI tool supported is *TensorFlow* and the only platform supported is *iwg20m*.

-This project is licensed under the terms of the MIT license (please see file *COPYING.MIT* in this directory for further details).
+Supported AI tools:
+- TensorFlow v1.2.0
+- TensorFlow Lite v1.7.0

+Supported Platforms:
+- Renesas RZ/G1M iwg20m

 ---

 **Note**
 If working behind a proxy, make sure the environment of the shell you are running bitbake from contains *HTTP\_PROXY* and *HTTPS\_PROXY* environment variables, set according to your proxy configuration.

 ---

+This project is licensed under the terms of the MIT license (please see file *COPYING.MIT* in this directory for further details).

 Send pull requests, patches, comments or questions to: